apooley/emailit-wordpress-plugin/README.md

 ## 📋 **Previous Updates**

+### Version 3.0.4 - Squished more bugs
+- Improved bounce handling for FluentCRM
+- Fixed some priority settings

 ### Version 3.0.2 - Squished some bugs
 - **Squished some bugs**: Fixed various issues and improved overall stability